lisp-docs/cl-language-reference/docs/chap-23/cd-c-dictionary/_readtablep_function.md

-It is necessary to use <ClLinks  term={"make-dispatch-macro-character"}><b>make-dispatch-macro-character</b></ClLinks> to set up the dispatch character before specifying its sub-characters.
+It is necessary to use <DictionaryLink  term={"make-dispatch-macro-character"}><b>make-dispatch-macro-character</b></DictionaryLink> to set up the dispatch character before specifying its sub-characters.